DC adds race to nation’s debate on legalizing pot

 “It would alleviate a lot of problems,” said Kenneth Agee, 46, a heating and air conditioning mechanic who plans to vote for legalization.
 “There may be less violence on the streets associated with marijuana trafficking and sales.”

 The D.C.
 Council tried earlier this year to address racial disparities by decriminalizing marijuana, as 17 states have done.
 Possession of up to one ounce of pot in the District is now subject to a $25 fine, among the lowest in the nation.
 The law took effect in July, despite an attempt by Rep. Andy Harris, a Maryland Republican, to block the measure.

-Legalization advocates say decriminalization hasn’t done enough, citing police statistics that show most of the $25 tickets are being handed out in predominantly black neighborhoods.
+Legalization advocates say decriimnalization hasn’t done enough, citing police statistics that show most of the $25 tickets are being handed out in predominantly black neighborhoods.

 “We can tell the police, ‘Guess what?
 It’s not even a crime.
 You don’t have to write a ticket,’” said Adam Eidinger, chairman of the D.C.
 Cannabis Campaign, the group that crafted the initiative and got it on the ballot.

-In Colorado and Washington state, the federal government said legal pot must be kept off federal property such as parks and other huge swaths of U.S. land.
+In Colorado and Washington state, the federal government told the states they must keep legal pot off federal property such as parks and other huge swaths of U.S. land.
 That could be more complicated in the District, where the situation can change from block to block.
 The parkland the federal government owns in the District, for instance, includes 59 inner-city squares and triangles.